TRUBA-HPC/lssrv/README.md

 # lssrv - Slurm Partition State Summary Tool

-`lssrv` is a small tool which shows the load and state of the partitions managed by Slurm resource manager and scheduler.
-It's designed to make the cluster state visible and understandable to help administers to understand load distribution and users to see, understand and make informed decisions while selecting a partition to submit their jobs.
+`lssrv` is a small tool which shows the load and state of the partitions in clusters managed by Slurm resource manager and scheduler.
+It's designed to make the cluster state visible and understandable to system administrators and users to see, understand and make informed decisions while selecting a partition to submit their jobs.

 `lssrv` shows the partitions and most relevant information about them as an easy to read and understand table.